matteo-rizzo/reentrancy-detection-benchmarks/README.md

 # Manually Verified Reentrancy Datasets for Smart Contracts

-This repository provides two meticulously curated and **manually verified** benchmark datasets for reentrancy vulnerability research in Solidity smart contracts.
+This repository provides two curated and **manually verified** benchmark datasets for reentrancy vulnerability research in Solidity smart contracts.
 Our goal is to offer high-quality resources that address the limitations of noisy, automatically-labeled datasets commonly used in prior work.
-All contracts in the final benchmarks are labeled according to a **clearly defined reentrancy taxonomy** detailed in our accompanying paper.
+All contracts in the final benchmarks are labeled according to a **clearly defined reentrancy systematization** detailed in our accompanying paper.

 The two primary datasets contributed are:

 1.  **Aggregated Benchmark (High-Confidence Set):** A collection of **436 unique contracts (122 reentrant, 314 safe)**.
-This benchmark was derived from the aggregation of three public academic sources, followed by a rigorous manual verification and relabeling process based on our taxonomy:
+This benchmark was derived from the aggregation of three public academic sources, followed by a rigorous manual verification and relabeling process based on our systematization:
       * [Consolidated Ground Truth (CGT)](https://github.com/gsalzer/cgt) (`cgt`)
       * [HuangGai (HG)](https://github.com/xf97/HuangGai) (`hg`)
       * [Reentrancy Study (RS)](https://github.com/InPlusLab/ReentrancyStudy-Data) (`rs`)
-2.  **Taxonomy Reentrancy Scenarios (TRS):** A novel, handcrafted set of **150 unique contracts**.
-This dataset is specifically constructed to represent a defined **taxonomy of reentrancy scenarios**, including those that are subtle, involve modern Solidity features, or exhibit complex control flows, making them challenging for existing detectors.
-Each contract in the TRS has also been manually verified and labeled according to our taxonomy.
+2.  **Reentrancy Scenarios (RS):** A novel, handcrafted set of **150 unique contracts**.
+This dataset is specifically constructed to represent a defined systematization **of reentrancy scenarios**, including those that are subtle, involve modern Solidity features, or exhibit complex control flows, making them challenging for existing detectors.
+Each contract in the RS has also been manually verified and labeled according to our systematization.

 This repository includes the original source data (where permissible by original licenses), scripts for preprocessing the initial aggregated pool, and, most importantly, the final benchmark datasets themselves.